-Iron sulfates contain between 14% and 23% iron by weight.
-They also contain sulfur, which is another important nutrient for your garden soil.
+Iron sulfate also contains sulfur, which is another important nutrient for plants.

-Remember that iron sulfates will lower soil pH when added to your garden.
+Remember that adding iron sulfates to your garden will also acidify your soil.
 In fact, iron sulfates lower pH faster than elemental sulfur.

-Another drawback of using iron sulfates is that they are expensive to use at scale.
+- Iron sulfates are expensive – This means it will not be cost efficient to use them in large amounts.
 Your best bet is to use iron sulfates to treat iron deficiencies in a small area or for a small number of plants.